liyangau/konnect-terraform/README.md

 ## Caution

 **Caution:** This repository is currently in its early development phase.
-Expect frequent updates and potential changes to functionality as development progresses.
+Expect updates and breaking changes to functionality as development progresses.

 ## Features